Mobile design in app development

 Strategic use of colours

 Colour and texture are elements that can direct attention.
 Call to action buttons have an important role.
-You can test different versions to see which one works better for your user.
+You can test different UI variations, imagery, layout and forms to see which option works better for your user.
 Optimize.ly does a great job at helping you with this.

 Hierarchy and clarity

-Typography can easily render your interface more organised.
+Typography can make your interface look more organised.
 Choose different sizes and fonts to prioritise messages.

-Keeping your users informed about your product is an essential step you must take if you don’t want to lose them.
+Keeping your users informed about your product is an essential step to take if you don’t want to lose them.
 Use your User Interface elements to do that.

 User Experience Design